 Time and place maybe subject to change; updates will be posted as they become available.

-Read-only scripts and other relevant information for productions will be posted in a shared folder online.
+Read-only scripts and other relevant information for productions will be posted in shared folders as appropriate.

 AUDITION INFORMATION for 2019-2020